XZES40/XZES40-Transformer/xzes/transformer/doc/src/daemon.md

 1. When the `main.py` script recieves a request it is passed two files, input xml and xslt file-paths, as well as some parameters.
    This is either done via the web API (tested with `simple-test.sh` or a CLI directly talking to the daemon... probably the first of those two.
 2. The `main.py` script opens a local socket connection with the daemon process.
-3. The request is passed in a tuple with the following format: `(request-id#,input-filename.xml,input-filename.xsl)`.
+3. The request is passed in a tuple with the following format: `"request-id#,input-filename.xml,input-filename.xsl,output-filename.xml,{param1:value2},{param2:value2}..."`.
 4. The daemon process the arguments checking for errors.
 5. The daemon process spawns a thread and calls the `transform_documents` method in that thread.
 6. Once the thread completes the transofrmation it returns a status code which is propagated up to the `main.py` script and returns to the calling process.